top of page

 2014

-Capitol Aggregates purchases 1100 acres in New Braunfels, Texas.
-This new property will allow Capitol to focus its efforts in its core South Texas markets.The company also completes the divestiture of its Marble Falls quarry and supporting Seward Junction and Manor distribution terminals.
+Capitol Aggregates purchased 1,100 acres in New Braunfels, Texas, enabling the company to focus on its core South Texas markets.
+The company also completed the divestiture of its Marble Falls quarry, along with the supporting Seward Junction and Manor distribution terminals.

 Capitol Cement Acquires the First Environmental Product Declaration